-Instruction manuals regarding installation and operation of the pad-mounted gear are included in the "Installation and Operation Information Kit" provided with each unit of manual PME Pad-Mounted Gear.
-A catalog dimensional drawing showing cable-locating and anchor-bolt dimensions is also provided in the information kit.
+Instruction manuals regarding installation and operation of the pad-mounted gear are included in the Installation and Operation Information Kit provided with each unit of remote supervisory PME Pad-Mounted Gear.
+Wiring diagrams and a catalog dimensional drawing showing cable-locating and anchor-bolt dimensions is also provided in the information kit.
 All personnel involved with installation and operation of the gear should be thoroughly familiar with the contents of the kit.

-The following instructions cover operation of fuses and Mini-Rupter Switches in manual PME Pad-Mounted Gear.
-For installation instructions, refer to S&C Instruction Sheet 665-505.
+The following instructions cover operation of fuses and manual Mini-Rupter® Switches in remote supervisory PME Pad-Mounted Gear.
+For operating instructions regarding Type PM Switch Operators or the control-equipment group components, refer to S&C Instruction Sheet 669-515.

-Manual PME Pad-Mounted Gear, which is available in ratings of 14.4 kV and 25 kV, permits manual switching and provides fault protection for underground distribution systems.
+Remote supervisory PME Pad-Mounted Gear permits automated switching and provides fault protection for underground distribution systems.
 This gear features elbow-connected encased components and accommodates separable insulated connectors.
-See Figure 1 on page 8.
+See Figure 1 on page 8 and Figure 2 on page 9.
 Each unit contains the following:

-- External handle-operated 600-ampere Mini-Rupter Switches for three-pole live switching of three-phase source circuits - TransFuser Mountings-fuse-handling mechanisms with mechanical interlocks (Models available offer a choice of Type SME-20 and SME-4Z Power Fuses, Fault Fiter Electronic Power Fuses, or a variety of single-barrel current-limiting fuses.) - Penta-Latch® Mechanisms on each door (right-hand door only for double-door models) for access control (The mechanisms provide automatic door latching and permit padlocking only when the doors are latched closed.
-The doors can be opened only with a pentahead socket wrench or tool.)
+• 600-ampere S&C Mini-Rupter Switches for three-pole live switching of three-phase source circuits

+- Type PM Switch Operators to provide power operation of the associated Mini-Rupter Switches - Control-equipment group components and an interconnecting control wiring base spacer with low-voltage wiring for each switch operator (See S&C Specification Bulletin 666-31 for descriptions of the various control equipment groups.) - S&C TransFuserTM Mountings-fuse-handling mechanisms with mechanical interlocks (Models available offer a choice of S&C Type SME-20 or SME-4Z Power Fuses, S&C Fault Fiter® Electronic Power Fuses, or a variety of single-barrel current-limiting fuses.) - A Penta-Latch® Mechanism on doors for access control (The mechanism provides automatic door latching and permits padlocking only when the door is latched closed.
+Doors can be opened only with a pentahead socket wrench or tool except when hexhead actuators (Catalog Number Suffix "-Bl" or "-B2") are specified.)

-A variety of optional features are available for manual PME Pad-Mounted Gear.
+A variety of optional features are available for remote supervisory PME Pad-Mounted Gear.
 The catalog number stamped on the nameplate affixed to the enclosure door is suffixed with letter-number combinations applicable to the gear furnished.
-Refer to S&C Specification Bulletin 665-31 for descriptions of the optional features.
+Refer to S&C Specification Bulletin 666-31 for descriptions of the optional features.